Donkey Kong 3: Reception

-The game was moderately successful in Japan, where Game Machine listed Donkey Kong 3 on their December 1, 1983, issue as being the fourth most-successful new table arcade unit of the month.
-Despite this, it was a commercial failure in North America, particularly due to the wake of the video game crash of 1983.
+Donkey Kong 3 was moderately successful in Japan, where it was listed by Game Machine as the fourth most successful table arcade unit of November 1983.
+However, it was a commercial failure in North America, particularly due to its release occurring after the video game crash of 1983.

-Reviews for the arcade game were generally positive.
+Contemporary reviews for the arcade game were generally positive.
 Gene Lewin of Play Meter magazine rated it 8 out of 10.
-Computer and Video Games said that the game's "fast action and superior sound effects" made Donkey Kong 3 a "sure hit" in arcades.
+Computer and Video Games said that the game's "fast action and superior sound effects" made it a "sure hit" in arcades.

-Retrospectively, reception has been divisive, with criticism aimed at its departure of its predecessors and the lack of Mario.
-IGN gave the Virtual Console version a 6.0 out of 10, describing it as a "radical departure" from the previous Donkey Kong games, calling it "repetitive".
+Retrospectively, reception has been divisive, with criticism aimed at its stylistic departure from its predecessors and the absence of Mario.
+IGN gave the Virtual Console version a 6.0 out of 10, describing it as a "radical departure" from the previous Donkey Kong games and calling it "repetitive".

+In 2015, Nathan Birch of Uproxx ranked Donkey Kong 3 twentieth on a list of the thirty NES black box titles.
+Birch called the game "fun enough" but criticized the gameplay as "simple, not-terribly-challenging arcade action", which he felt deviated too far from the gameplay of the game's predecessors.
+Because of its change to the genre, he thought that the game "killed" the series until its comeback with Donkey Kong Country.

 Legacy

+The Donkey Kong segment of Saturday Supercade would adapt the game in the episode "Greenhouse Gorilla", with Mario and Pauline assisting Stanley in dealing with a plant thief that has tricked Donkey Kong into helping him.

 A VS. series Game & Watch version of the arcade game has different gameplay.
 In this version, player one controls Stanley the Bugman and computer player (or player two) controls Donkey Kong in a duel against each other using exterminating spray cans to move the bees to the other side of them to make the bees sting their opponents.
 Players can only hold up to three amounts of spraying liquid in their spray cans.
 On one player mode, the higher player one as Stanley scores, the faster the spraying liquid on the side of computer player as Donkey Kong drops.
-A version of this game was included in Game & Watch Gallery 4 for the Game Boy Advance, but featuring Mario in place of Stanley and a Boo and a Fireball in place of the bees.
+A version of this game was included in Game & Watch Gallery 4 for the Game Boy Advance, but with Mario in place of Stanley and a Boo and a Fireball in place of the bees.

-The NES version of Donkey Kong 3 was released on the Wii Virtual Console, 3DS Virtual Console and Wii U Virtual Console, whilst the arcade version was released on the Nintendo Switch eShop as part of Hamster's Arcade Archives series.
+The NES version of Donkey Kong 3 was released on the Virtual Console for the Wii, Nintendo 3DS, and Wii U, as well as the Nintendo Classics service.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch in 2019.

 The current world record is held by George Riley (USA) at 3,538,000 points (2011).